Take Me Out to the Ball Game (film): Production

 The film was announced in May 1948.
 It was based on a story by Gene Kelly and Stanley Donen, with a script by Harry Tugend.
 The female lead of club owner K.C.
 Higgins was originally to be played by Ginger Rogers, but she withdrew a month before filming and Esther Williams replaced her.
-Williams claimed that Judy Garland was originally slated to star but was replaced because of substance-abuse problems.
+Williams claimed that Judy Garland was originally slated to star but was replaced because of substance abuse issues.
 Sinatra's role of Dennis Ryan was originally intended for professional baseball manager (and former player) Leo Durocher.

 According to TCM's Alicia Malone, Williams maintained a positive relationship with Sinatra but did not enjoy making the film because of the exhausting directorial demands set by Kelly.
 Although Busby Berkeley was hired as director by producer Arthur Freed, Berkeley withdrew and much of the film was directed by Kelly and Stanley Donen.
 Though the reason provided for Berkeley's departure was exhaustion, his exit may have been necessitated by his chronic alcoholism and depression.
 However, his touch can be seen in Williams's pool sequence.